RefilweSethunya/My-AWS-re-Start-Journey-2025/security/security-labs/security-lab-1.md

 # Security Lab: Using Amazon Inspector for vulnerability assesment and remediation

 ## Objective
-Activate Amazon Inspector, interpret the vulnerability reports, and remediate the findings.
+Network Hardening, Activate Amazon Inspector, interpret the vulnerability reports, and remediate the findings.

 ## Steps Taken
 1. Activated and configured Amazon Inspector